REGULATIONS GOVERNING THE USE OF SECLUSION AND RESTRAINT IN PUBLIC ELEMENTARY AND SECONDARY SCHOOLS IN VIRGINIA

 E. Unless a student's damage to property creates an imminent risk of serious physical harm or injury to the student or others, the damage of property does not itself indicate an imminent risk of serious physical harm or injury and shall not be the justification for the restraint or seclusion of a student.

-F. Any incident involving physical restraint or seclusion in any of the circumstances described above shall be subject to the requirements of 8VAC20-750-50 through 8VAC20-750-100, inclusive.
+F. Any incident involving physical restraint or seclusion in any of the circumstances described in this section shall be subject to the requirements of 8VAC20-750-50 through 8VAC20-750-100.

 8VAC20-750-50.
 Seclusion; standards for use.